storelocatorjs/storelocator/README.md

 ### Options

 Storelocatorjs contains many options to allow you to easily configure your map according to your needs.
-Available options are available on the [Storelocatorjs website](https://yoriiis.github.io/storelocatorjs).
+Options are available on the [Storelocatorjs website](https://yoriiis.github.io/storelocatorjs/available-options.html).

 #### Example with the onReady function

-The `onReady` function expose the `map` instance and is called when the map is instantiated and ready.
-With the example below, An automatic search is triggered with location coordinates passed in parameters.
+The `onReady` function expose the Google Maps instance as `map` variable and is called when the map is instantiated and ready.
+With the example below, an automatic search is triggered with location coordinates passed in parameters.

 ```javascript
 new Storelocator({